 The orchard is now a lovely space with a particular emphasis on encouraging wildlife.
 The trees are thriving, there are wild flowers and a bee hive and plans to further enhance the area.
-For 2016 we are looking at completing the small hedgerow within the fence and adding a bird feeding area.
+In 2016 a hedgerow within the fence was established and we are planning to establish a bird feeding area just beyond the fence.

 The MCP Orchard Project is managed by volunteers in collaboration with the Cambridge Sports Lake Trust.
 We are always looking for volunteers to help maintain and plant in the orchard.
-Work parties are generally held once a month (usually the first Sunday at 10.30am) and can involve anything from general maintenance, weeding and mulching, planting and pruning workshops to fun picnics, species monitoring and apple pressing.
-It's a friendly group, open to all, with no experience necessary (and there's always biscuits!).
+Work parties can involve anything from general maintenance, weeding and mulching, planting and pruning workshops to fun picnics, species monitoring and apple pressing.

 For newsletters and information relating to up coming events please subscribe to our mailing list:

 It is thanks to the generous donations of local groups, businesses and volunteers that we will be able to create and maintain this lovely space.
 If you are a business or an individual who would like to make a donation to the orchard or be more involved you could for example...